hoanguc3m/hoanguc3m.github.io/teaching.md

 ---

 This year, I’m preparing for my coming class in Statistics.
 Although all the material have been done but I still find challenging to fulfil my duty.
-It is difficult to explain something from the start.
-Hope that I don't spoil the students.

 * *Teaching Assistant*, Statistics Department, UC3M